 Osteopathy services offered by The Health Suite

-Osteopathy can be suitable for all ages, from birth to 100 and beyond.
+Osteopathy is suitable for all ages, from birth to 100 and beyond.
 At The Health Suite, we offer specific services in osteopathy for children and anyone under 18 (paediatric osteopathy), and we also offer an adult osteopathy service (general osteopathy)

 General Osteopathy: Despite popular belief, Osteopaths treat more than just the spine.
 With their trained eye and skilled touch, they can treat most joints, muscles, ligaments, fascia, and tendons.